 Throwing in uplifts, full vehicle support and a few hotels and mountain refuges takes the experience to another level.

-The route takes in the juiciest bits of France – the Savoie Alps, the Haute-Alps and the Mercantour Alps, dodging marmots, National Parks and soap all the way to the seaside.
+The route is a North-South Trans-Alp traverse of the entire French Alps, from the shores of lake Annecy in the northern Savoie Alps, down through the Haute-Alps into the Mercantour Alps, dodging marmots, National Parks and soap all the way until our front wheels literally hit the Mediterranean.

 To give us the time to really make the most of all the amazing trails along the way, we have split the trip into 2 one-week segments, imaginatively named North and South.